 I returned to Bridge Street where I hung out with my Mom and read Sisters in Two Worlds.
 I will finish this one off tonight.
 I continue to feel amazed by women and their hands…the work they do, the lives they touch.

 Ok…so, it’s one in the morning and I know that I’ve been reading/writing/thinking too much.
 I tried to sit in front of a dark and disturbing episode of Criminal Minds, as a distraction from my own MIND, but no such luck!
-I came upon this blog and was totally charmed by the adventure of it all and the challenges that Catherine Jaffe takes on with her quick wit, amazing desire to learn and her love for all things BEES!
+I came upon a blog and was totally charmed by the adventure of it all and the challenges that Catherine Jaffe takes on with her quick wit, amazing desire to learn and her love for all things BEES!